BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Conclusion

-For those seeking the potential continuous interest payouts and with a large capital to invest, perpetual bonds can be an interesting option.
-By paying coupons indefinitely, they can generate higher yields than standard bonds—albeit with certain complexities, like call features, credit risk, and sensitivity to interest rates.
+For those seeking potential continuous interest payouts and with a large capital to invest, perpetual bonds can be an interesting option.
+By paying coupons indefinitely, they can generate higher yields than standard bonds—albeit with certain complexities, such as call features, credit risk, and sensitivity to interest rates.
 The indefinite horizon also means a single market disruption can amplify price volatility.
 Thus, prospective buyers should diligently examine the issuer’s solvency, the bond’s call provisions, and personal time horizons.

 If you prefer indirect exposure, some debt mutual funds may invest in perpetual bonds, balancing them with lower-risk instruments for relatively stable overall return potential.
-Ultimately, whether you’re assembling a broad fixed-income strategy or diversifying beyond typical tenures, the question on how to invest in perpetual bonds depends on your comfort with risk, financial requirement and the capital size you can deploy.
+Ultimately, whether you’re assembling a broad fixed-income strategy or diversifying beyond typical tenures, the question on how to invest in perpetual bonds depends on your comfort with risk, financial requirements, and the capital size you can deploy.

 Does the price of a perpetual bond change?